 Information system means to consider available countermeasures or controls stimulated through uncovered vulnerabilities and identify an area where more work is needed.
-The purpose of data security management is to make sure business continuity and scale back business injury by preventing and minimising the impact of security incidents.
-The basic principle of Information Security is:
+The purpose of data security management is to make sure business continuity and scale back business injury by preventing and minimizing the impact of security incidents.

 The need for Information security:

 Information security is essential for protecting sensitive and valuable data from unauthorized access, use, disclosure, disruption, modification, or destruction.
 Here are some of the key reasons why information security is important:

 Protecting Confidential Information: Confidential information, such as personal data, financial records, trade secrets, and intellectual property, must be kept secure to prevent it from falling into the wrong hands.
 This type of information is valuable and can be used for identity theft, fraud, or other malicious purposes.

 Complying with Regulations: Many industries, such as healthcare, finance, and government, are subject to strict regulations and laws that require them to protect sensitive data.
 Failure to comply with these regulations can result in legal and financial penalties, as well as damage to the organization’s reputation.

 Maintaining Business Continuity: Information security helps ensure that critical business operations can continue in the event of a disaster, such as a cyber-attack or natural disaster.
 Without proper security measures in place, an organization’s data and systems could be compromised, leading to significant downtime and lost revenue.

 Protecting Customer Trust: Customers expect organizations to keep their data safe and secure.
 Breaches or data leaks can erode customer trust, leading to a loss of business and damage to the organization’s reputation.